FedericoGiachetti/Cicerone/README.md

 > **TL;DR**
 > Cicerone is an MVP of a chat-based local assistant for Milan.
-> It suggests activities by combining events, weather, and calendar data, and answers in a natural, WhatsApp-like Italian tone.
+> It suggests activities by combining user and real-time event and weather data, and answers in a natural, WhatsApp-style Italian tone.
-> Built as a proof of concept to explore how AI can make local recommendations more personal and conversational.
+> Built as a proof of concept to explore how AI can make activity recommendations more personal and conversational.

 ---